Histograms

-By the end of this unit, students will be able to:
+By the end of this unit, students will:

 1. Understand the purpose and benefits of using histograms to represent data.